Walther von Brauchitsch: Operation Barbarossa

 Brauchitsch ordered his army and commanders to cease criticism of racist Nazi policies, as harsh measures were needed for the "forthcoming battle of destiny of the German people".
 When Germany turned East and invaded the Soviet Union in June 1941, he again played a key part, making modifications to the original plan.
 Like his friend and colleague, Wilhelm Keitel, Brauchitsch did not protest when Hitler gave the German army the same instructions as the SS on whom to kill in the occupied territory, but he later issued a series of decrees that ordered that Commissars were to be shot only if their anti-German sentiments were "especially recognizable".

-As the Battle of Moscow got under way, his health was starting to fail.
+As the Battle of Moscow got underway, his health was starting to fail.
 Even so, he continued his work, as he was determined to take Moscow before the start of winter.
-The army's failure to take Moscow earned Hitler's enmity, and things worsened for him, as he suffered a heart attack in November.
+During the battle for Kiev, Brauchitsch had made a proclamation to the Ukrainian people that if the Ukrainians would join the German forces to help defeat the Russian army, Hilter would establish Ukraine as a free state.
+This led many thousands of Ukrainians to join the German forces in late 1941 after the capture of Kiev.
+The army's failure to take Moscow earned him Hitler's enmity, and things worsened for him, as he suffered a heart attack in November.
 He was also informed that he had a malignant cardiac disease, most likely incurable.

 Dismissal

-In the aftermath of the failure at Moscow, Brauchitsch was dismissed as Commander-in-Chief of the German Army on 19 December and was transferred to the Führerreserve (officers reserve), where he remained without assignment until the end of the war; he never saw Hitler again.
-He spent the last three years of the war living in the Brdy mountains southwest of Prague.
+In the aftermath of the failed offensive at Moscow, Brauchitsch was dismissed as Commander-in-Chief of the German Army on 19 December and transferred to the Führerreserve (officers reserve), where he remained without assignment until the end of the war; he never saw Hitler again.
+He spent the last three years of the war living at his castle-like hunting lodge "Dreiröhren" in the Brdy mountains southwest of Prague.
 One of his few public comments after retirement was a statement condemning the 20 July plot against Hitler for which he denounced several former colleagues.
 Later, he excused himself to Halder, claiming he had been forced to do so to save a relative's life.

-Nuremberg trials
+Postwar confinement and death

-In August 1945, Brauchitsch was arrested at his estate and imprisoned by the British at Camp 198 in South Wales.
-He was charged at the Subsequent Nuremberg trials with war crimes related to his command of Operation Barbarossa.
+In August 1945, Brauchitsch was arrested at his estate and imprisoned by the British at Island Farm in South Wales and later transferred to a British military hospital in Münsterlager.
+He was held until August 1948, when the British government announced that he would be brought to trial before a British military tribunal in the British occupation zone, most likely in Hamburg.
 However, he died, aged 67, on 18 October 1948 of bronchial pneumonia in a British-controlled military hospital in Hamburg before facing trial for conspiracy and crimes against humanity.